learn watercolor painting, drawing, or en plein air painting:

 *Class size limit: 10 students

-Coming soon!
-“Landscape Painting in Watercolor” at Smith Vocational and Agricultural High School’s Adult Community Education Program, Northampton, MA
+“Watercolor Painting for beginners” at Smith Vocational and Agricultural High School’s Adult Community Education Program, Northampton, MA

 Location: Smith Vocational and Agricultural High School (1st floor library in the main building), 80 Locust Street, Northampton, MA.
 Cost: $300/ $325 with supply rental.
 6 Tuesdays, 10am-1pm.
 Bring your own supplies (see recommended supplies list above), or rent from the teacher for use in class.
-Registration open soon on the Smith Voc website!
+Register here on the Smith Voc website!

 When we think of watercolor landscape painting, we often think of the beautiful Adirondack or Bahamas paintings by Winslow Homer or the en plein air paintings of John Singer Sargent.
 In this class you will learn how to create impressionistic landscape paintings, by identifying a strong value design and simple color patterns.
 We will start with a grounding in watercolor brush handling, and how to glaze washes to build up paint layers in the traditional way.
 You will learn how to choose a scene to paint from, identify a simplified value and color design to paint, and capture this on paper in a planned-out series of watercolor wash layers.
 We will be using watercolor paint in this class, though the lessons in color and value composition will be useful across media.
 Students of all levels are welcome.